 - 2 Cups Light Brown Sugar

-Mix all the ingredients together in a separate bowl and pour over pork.
+- Mix all the ingredients in a separate bowl and pour over the pork.

-Put into the CVap oven, push start, and walk away.
+- Put into the CVap oven.
+Set cook time for 6.5 hours, and hold for 150°F, infinite.
+Push start, and walk away.

 At this setting, the oven will hold at 150°F when the cook cycle is complete.
 Following the cook cycle, I usually shred the pork and put it back into the oven for approximately 1.5 hours before serving.
 It always turns out great!
 Sweet flavor all the way through and perfect texture.
 Accompany the pork with some black beans and cilantro lime rice, and the family is well on its way to full and happy bellies.
 If you’re not a fan of pork butt, this recipe will make you a believer!